smarc-project/smarc2/behaviours/lolo/lolo_tuper/README.md

      the live UKF setpoint at `mission_depth` behind a min-altitude floor.
    - After handover, a UKF dropout no longer reverts to bootstrap: it holds, then fails the task if the pose stays stale beyond the grace period.
-   - Fails the whole task if the position uncertainty exceeds `max_pos_uncertainty`.
+   - Fails the whole task if the estimate's measured divergence from truth (`/follower/ukf/delta_pos`) exceeds `max_delta_pos`.
+This gates on the **actual** position error, not the filter's self-reported covariance, so a confidently-wrong UKF still fails.
+When no truth (and thus no `delta_pos`) is available, divergence is unknown and this check is skipped.
    - Succeeds when the setpoint has stopped moving (leaders done).
 3. **MoveToLastSetpoint** - settle on the last known setpoint within `final_arrival_tolerance` (still UKF-based, since onboard nav is unreliable